-In addition to the above criteria, an application for children and adolescents psychiatric beds shall be consistent with this Plan if the following criteria are met:
+In addition to the above criteria, an application for child or adolescent psychiatric beds shall be consistent with this Plan if the following criteria are met:

-1. New hospital psychiatric beds for children or adolescents shall focus on short-term (under thirty days) crisis stabilization.
-Small, specialized programs are preferred to larger programs;

-- 2. A facility proposing to provide inpatient psychiatric care for children twelve (12) years of age and younger shall have on staff a board-eligible or board-certified child psychiatrist who maintains responsibility for admissions and treatment.
+- 1. New hospital psychiatric beds for children or adolescents shall focus on short-term (under thirty days) crisis stabilization.
+Small, specialized programs are preferred over larger programs; - 2.
+A facility proposing to provide inpatient psychiatric care for children twelve (12) years of age and younger shall have on staff a board-eligible or board-certified child psychiatrist who maintains responsibility for admissions and treatment.
 For the purposes of this section, a board-eligible child psychiatrist is a doctor of psychiatry who has been board-certified in general psychiatry by the American Board of Psychiatry and Neurology and has completed a two (2) year fellowship in child psychiatry; - 3.
 An application for new psychiatric beds for children or adolescents shall include all of the following: - a.
-The specific number of beds proposed for each age; - b.
-An inventory of current services in the ADD; - c.
-Clear admission and discharge criteria consistent with a short-stay program and least restrictive treatment; - d.
-Linkage agreements with other agencies in the proposed service areas, including all regional interagency councils (RIACs), community mental health centers, the Department for Social Services, and major referring school systems.
+The specific number of beds proposed for each age group; - b.
+An inventory of current services in the ADD;

+- c.
+Clear admission and discharge criteria consistent with a short-stay program and least restrictive treatment: - d.
+Linkage agreements with other child and adolescent serving agencies in the proposed service areas, including all regional interagency councils (RIACs), community mental health centers, the Department for Community Based Services, and major referring school systems.
 These agreements should demonstrate a commitment by these agencies and the hospital to joint treatment and discharge planning as appropriate; and - e.
-Documentation of provision for case management when necessary after discharge.
+Documentation of linkage agreements for the provision for case management services when necessary after discharge.
 (Case managers need not be on the hospital's staff, but should be closely involved in cases from treatment planning onward).